Nebris: Characteristics

 Nebris croakers have elongate bodies which taper towards the caudal fin with a rounded head, the top of which is compressible, with small eyes.
 The edge of the preoperculum is smooth.
 The large, upwards pointing mouth opens to the front and there are no barbels on the chin, although there are 4 tiny pores.
 The dorsal fin has a large incision and is supported by between 8 and 11 spines and 29 and 32 soft rays.
 The anal fin is supported by 2 spines and 9 or 10 soft rays.
 They are covered in small cycloid scales including the dorsal and anal fins.
 N. microps has a maximum published total length of 40 cm while for N. occidentalis it is 60 cm.

 Distribution and habitat

 Nebris croakers are found in the western Atlantic and eastern Pacific Oceans.
-M. micropsoccurs from Colombia to southeastern Brazil in costal waters and estuaries on sand over mud substrates.
+M. micropsoccurs from Colombia to southeastern Brazil in coastal waters and estuaries on sand over mud substrates.
 M. occidentalis occurs from Guatemala to Peru in the surf zone and in estuaries and coastal lagoons.